svaarala/duktape/doc/debugger.rst

   not matter).
 Execute in normal mode (unless there are breakpoints, of course).
   If the activation is unwound for any reason, enter paused mode.
 This means that if an error is thrown, we resume execution in the catcher.
-Step out handling is concretely implemented as part of call stack unwinding, which differs completely from how other step commands are implemented.
+Step out handling is concretely implemented as part of callstack unwinding, which differs completely from how other step commands are implemented.

   A coroutine yield does not trigger a "step out" because the callstack is not